Top 12 Customer Retention Strategies To Avoid Churn & Improve Profits

 7 Omnichannel Prospecting Strategies to reach out to your customers

-There are many ways to personalise your email marketing efforts to improve your lead nurturing strategy as a whole.
+There are many ways to personalize your email marketing efforts to improve your lead nurturing strategy as a whole.
 No one wants to buy from a nameless brand or company to whom they can’t connect, which is why using your prospect’s names naturally in your sales email subject line is an excellent method of grabbing their attention – and trust quickly.
-By combining this type of personalisation with lead’s behavioural triggers, such as downloading gated content or visiting a specific page, you can deliver the right message to the right people at precisely the correct times.
+By combining this type of personalization with the lead’s behavioral triggers, such as downloading gated content or visiting a specific page, you can deliver the right message to the right people at precisely the correct times.

 7. Incentivise loyalty

 It’s always nice to feel appreciated as it’s a form of respect and trust.
 That’s why when you reward customers; they’re more likely to stick around in the long term.
-Types of loyalty incentives include tactics like discount codes, special offers and loyalty point programs that are also usually personalised to the buyer themself, making them more likely to repurchase in the near future.
+Types of loyalty incentives include tactics like discount codes, special offers, and loyalty point programs that are also usually personalized to the buyer themself, making them more likely to repurchase in the near future.

 8. Consistently gather feedback